zyzyx159/cookbook/Ingredients/StriFrySause.md

 ## Directions

-1. Place all ingrediants into a food processer and mix well
+1. Place all ingredients into a food processor and mix well
    - I have a ninja food chopper and used that